ssmith51/advent-2021-rust/day_08/readme.md

 With that logic I spent wayyyyy too long trying to write this in Rust.
 I ran into the following challenges:

 1. How to do a `String` compare.
 All the `.contains()` function take `&str` not `String`, or `char` or `slice of chars`.
 I finally solved this, but it wasn't as simple as that.
 2. Letters were not guaranted to be in the same order!
-I brute forced this by converting `Strings` to `Vec<char`> to hold each indivual character, iterate over it and see if the readings value `String` contained that character
+I brute forced this by converting `Strings` to `Vec<char`> to hold each indivual character, iterate over it and see if the readings value `String` contained each `char`.
 3. My lack of Rust skill lead me to creating a LOT of variables and conversions back and forth.
 I'm 100% positive that my solution has a more straight forward coding approach.

 ## Summary